Donor Profile

 What are the details of Spain's ODA budget?

-In December 2022, the Spanish Congress of Deputies approved the General State Budget for 2023 with support from 15 different parliamentary groups including the governing PSOE and Podemos.
 The 2023 budget sets Spain’s ODA at EUR4.4 billion ( US$4.6 billion), or 0.34% of the country’s GNI.
 This budget represents a 10% increase compared to ODA spending in 2022.

-MAEC’s budget for 2023 (EUR1.1 billion, or US$1.2 billion) increased by EUR210 million (or US$221 million) compared to its budget for 2022.
-MAEC’s ODA budget includes funding envelopes for the following administrative bodies in charge of Spain’s development policy:
+MAEC’s budget for 2023, EUR1.1 billion ( US$1.2 billion) increased by EUR210 million ( US$221 million) compared to its budget for 2022.

-The general state budget for 2023 also accounts for an ODA-related envelope for the Spanish Ministry of Health, amounting to EUR200 million ( US$211 million), which will be used for purchasing COVID-19 vaccines for low- and middle -income partner countries.
+The general state budget for 2023 also accounted for an ODA-related envelope for the Spanish Ministry of Health, which was used for purchasing COVID-19 vaccines for low- and middle -income partner countries.
+Spain’s funding for refugees and asylum seekers in-country is counted as ODA and is managed by the Ministry of Inclusion, Social Security, and Migration.

 How does Spain determine its ODA budget?

 ODA levels and main funding lines are typically decided between March and July.
-The typical budgetary cycle proceeds as follows:

 The Donor Tracker team, along with many DAC donor countries, no longer uses the term "foreign aid".
 In the modern world, "foreign aid" is monodirectional and insufficient to describe the complex nature of global development work, which, when done right, involves the establishment of profound economic and cultural ties between partners.